COYOTE UGLIES

-5 surefire ways to botch your coyote hunt (and how to avoid them)
+Five ways to completely botch your coyote hunt—and how to avoid them in the first place

 Advertisement